-- c.
-A third approach is to develop distance learning modules, which include testing and accounting of registration, etc. Advantages include: - i.
-People can study when and wherever they want - ii.
-The material is standardized, so everyone receives the same information from year to year - iii.
-The teaching quality does not depend on the instructor of the moment - iv.
-The distance learning can be augmented by written materials, or local lab exercises - v.
-A "distance learning package" can serve as a backbone training tool for an in-person training session.
-That is, an instructor can be present in Merced, for example, to help stimulate discussion, answer questions, etc. but use the "distance learning module" as the primary teaching tool.
+Distance learning modules that incorporate testing and accounting of registration, etc. could be developed.
+With distance learning, people can study on their own schedules, from any location.
+If the material is standardized, all participants receive the same information from year to year, and the quality of the program does not depend on the instructor of the moment.
+Distance learning can be augmented by written materials, or local lab exercises, or could serve as a backbone training tool for an in-person training session.
+That is, an instructor can be present in Merced, for example, to help stimulate discussion, answer questions, etc. - but the "distance learning module" would be used as the primary teaching tool.